Kevinpgalligan/ka/README.md

 The type system consists of (1) a hierarchy of numerical types, (2) quantities, and (3) some other types like arrays and random variables that don't mix with the other types so much.

 The hierarchy of numerical types goes: Number > Real > Rational/Fraction > Integral/Integer.
+There's also a Combinatoric type, used to lazily evaluate combinatoric operators/functions like `!` and `C`, and Number > Combinatoric.

 'Real' numbers are represented as floating point numbers.
 If a fraction can be simplified to an integer, such as 2/2, then this will happen automatically.
 In the other direction, a type that is lower down the hierarchy, such as an integer, can be cast into a type that's further up the hierarchy in order to match a function signature.

 Quantities consist of two components: a magnitude and a unit (see: the section on units).
 Any quantities can be multiplied together or divided into each other, but only quantities of the same unit type can be added or subtracted.
 For example, you can add `1 metre` and `1 foot`, but not `1 metre` and `1 second`.
 This is enforced by the binary operators themselves (addition and subtraction).